OrchardCMS/OrchardCore/src/docs/topics/publishing-releases/README.md

 Update the docs so they contain information about the new release so once the release is out you'll just need to point to new information.

 - [ ] Create release notes in a specific documentation section.
 You can take the previous release notes as a template.
-  - Overview on the release's highlights and goals.
+  - Overview of the release's highlights and goals.
+What do you want people to remember this release for?
-  - Upgrade steps
+  - Prerequisites.
+What framework version do you need, anything else to work with Orchard?
-  - New features
+  - Upgrade steps, any migration necessary from previous versions.
   - Full changelog.
 You can generate this with [github-changelog](https://github.com/cfpb/github-changelog) with the `changelog OrchardCMS OrchardCore <previous version> <current version>` command, e.g. `changelog OrchardCMS OrchardCore 1.0.0-rc1 1.0.0-rc2`.
+Alternatively, you can use [Antoine's app](https://github.com/agriffard/Changelog.OrchardCore) too.

 ### Publish the release
 Do the harder parts of making the release public.
 This should come after everything above is done.